 - WhatWG, publishing at https://dom.spec.whatwg.org.

 As it happens, the two groups don’t always agree, so we have like 2 sets of standards.
 But they are in the tight contact and eventually things merge.
-So the documentation that you can find on the given resources is very similar, there’s like 99% match.
+So the documentation that you can find on the given resources is very similar, there’s about 99% match.
 There are very minor differences, you probably won’t notice them.

 Personally, I find https://dom.spec.whatwg.org more pleasant to use.